 As you are aware padding is a utility in Tailwind used to control space around an element.
-Tailwind padding between is used to control the space between child elements.
+Tailwind padding is used to control the space between child elements.

-Tailwind Padding in a single side
+Tailwind padding on a single side

 Tailwind padding project

 We are going to build a text element.
-It will be represented in block form, and we can see the effect of Tailwind padding on these block.
+It will be represented in block form, and we can see the effect of Tailwind padding on these blocks.
 You can also check out this blog to learn how to set up your tailwind the easy way

 <body class="flex flex-row"><div class=" bg-gray-300 pr-8 m-3 rounded-lg"><span class="bg-green-200">Target</span></div><div class=" bg-gray-300 pt-8 m-3 rounded-lg"><span class="bg-green-200">Target</span></div><div class=" bg-gray-300 pb-8 m-3 rounded-lg"><span class="bg-green-200">Target</span></div><div class=" bg-gray-300 pl-8 m-3 rounded-lg"><span class="bg-green-200">Target</span></div></body>